 Strain & Chill the Mixture

 Pour the ice cream custard base through a fine mesh sieve to catch any lumps that may have formed.
-Place a piece of plastic wrap right on top of it so that a skin does not form, and place it in the refrigerator for 3-12 hours.
+Place a piece of plastic wrap right on top of it so that a skin does not form, and place it in the refrigerator for at least 3 hours and up to 12 hours.

 Churn the Ice Cream Base